Engine and Parts: Everything You Should Know

 Purpose of the Exhaust System

 The exhaust system removes harmful gases produced during combustion and reduces engine noise.
-Without it, not only would your car be unbearably loud, but it would also pollute the environment far more.
+It helps keep the vehicle quieter and cleaner.

-• Exhaust Manifold: Collects exhaust gases from multiple cylinders and directs them into a single pipe.
-It’s a part that can take a real beating, and maintaining it is key to preventing leaks.
+- Exhaust Manifold: Collects exhaust gases from the cylinders and directs them into a single pipe.

-• Catalytic Converter: Converts harmful gases into less harmful emissions before they exit the vehicle.
-If you’re environmentally conscious, you’ll appreciate the catalytic converter’s role in reducing your car’s impact on the planet.
+- Catalytic Converter: Converts harmful gases into less toxic emissions before they leave the vehicle.

 Cooling Systems